 Now You Know Where to Stay in Rome!

 We’ve covered the top three best areas to stay in Rome so that you have a better idea of what this amazing city has to offer, and where you want to stay during your visit.

 If you’re looking for easy access to transport and lot of budget to midrange accommodation options, then the Roma Termini area is perfect for you.

-If you want to be right in the heart of the Eternal City, with a 15 minute walk (or less) to every single one of Rome’s major tourist attractions, then the Historic Center is where you’ll want to be.
+If you want to be right in the heart of the Eternal City, with a 15 minute walk (or less) to every single one of Rome’s major tourist attractions, then the Historic Center is where to stay in Rome.

 And if you want to be close to the action, but in a much quieter and more charming part of town, then the Trastavere neighbourhood is probably where you’ll want to base yourself.